An early promotional image. note

 .
 Certain Vertigo Comics

 characters have also been incorporated into this new continuity.

 Of course, DC wouldn't let things stop there.
-In January 2012 they overhauled their corporate logo, and has since occasionally refreshed the line by replacing a few books with new ones, always keeping the number of ongoing titles at exactly 52.
+In January 2012 they overhauled their corporate logo, and has since occasionally refreshed the line by replacing a few books with new ones.

 For info on the changes made in the last

 August/September 2011 (The New 52)

 All three Super-characters have been scaled back to earlier versions and are having their alien-ness highlighted: Clark Kent is not married to Lois Lane

 and both Ma and Pa Kent passed away before Clark came to Metropolis, Superboy is a lab experiment intended to be used as a weapon, and Supergirl has only recently arrived from Krypton.
 Action Comics